u3a

 6th July 2026

-Modern Buildings that developed problems!
+PART I - Modern Buildings that developed problems!
 This will be a Group session in which all members are invited to submit examples (a few pictures of their chosen building) for a slide show and discussion.
+(Members' contributions)

 Orchard Room 2.00pm to 4.00pm